 “I have a passion for people.
 People don’t come to work to do a bad job.
-Companies unintentionally put in place procedures and policies that stop people doing a great job.
-If we could free them up, we’d get so much more out of people.”
+Companies unintentionally put procedures and policies in place that stop people doing a great job.
+If we could free them up then we’d get so much more out of people.”

 Who is the best leader or manager you have worked for?

 “My old boss, Benedikt Benenati.
-He was demanding and caring… that wonderful ability to put his arm round you and encourage you whilst at the same time giving you a slap.
-Everything he did was with positive intent for me to be the best I could be.
+He was demanding and caring… [and had] that wonderful ability to put his arm around you and encourage you whilst at the same time giving you a bit of a slap.
+Everything he did was with positive intent for me, all to help me to be the best I could be.

 Is everybody capable of being a good manager?